BW155/fs-i6-controller/README.md

 ## FS-i6 RC controller for Windows

-A WIP Rust binary for using your FS-i6 RC controller as a gamecontroller on Windows.
-May be used as alternative for SmartPropoPlus when ready.
+A WIP Rust binary for using a FS-i6 RC controller as a gamecontroller on Windows.
+You may need to make a few adjustments to make it work on your pc.

 ### requirements:
 * Vjoy.